This early work by Fellini is truly one of his finest efforts, told in a fabulist style and with great emotional honesty.

 Fellini’s fourth feature is one of the first few films to move away from the Italian postwar neo-realism depicted in films such as Bicycle Thieves (1948) and Umberto D. (1952).
 Told in a mostly fabulist style, La strada is accompanied by great music by the legendary Nino Rota, a frequent collaborator with Fellini.

-Not only does the film feature outstanding screen performances, it gives viewers significant insights to the flaws of the human character.
+Not only does the film feature outstanding screen performances, it gives viewers significant insights into the flaws of the human character.
 La strada is also the film that launched Fellini’s international career whose future works often revisited similar themes.